 The Principal Investigator is responsible for ensuring that all investigators and research personnel participating in the study possess the necessary licenses and credentials to perform their study responsibilities.
 Only properly credentialed individuals may engage in any “Greater-than-minimal risk” study activity or any activity that requires credentialing, unless or until the individual becomes properly credentialed.

-Huron IRB submission system
+Huron IRB Submission System

 The UNM Health Sciences uses Huron IRB to process applications for IRB review (e.g., new studies, modifications, continuing reviews, and reportable new information).
-Review the Huron IRB self-guided training for investigators for:

 Levels of review